 With Council's current Our Low Carbon Future Strategy coming to an end in 2020, our vision is to bring together the wide range of policies, strategies, action plans and other initiatives which deliver on Council's commitment to the environment as well as to set the direction for the future.

-When food and pet waste goes to landfill it produces harmful greenhouse gases.
+When food waste and pet waste goes to landfill they produce harmful greenhouse gases:

-Together, we can easily do our part to divert waster from landfill.
+Together, we can easily do our part to divert waste from landfill.